umairkarel/cogs/moderation/verification/documentation.md

 # Verification

-This cog is used to add a verification system that adds or removes certain roles from a user when they send the bot a command with a pre-set password via direct messages.
+This cog is used to add a verification system that adds or removes certain roles from a member when they send the bot a command with a pre-set password via direct messages.

 ## `verification`